crmkonsulterna/PPConnecotrs/Verified/Intro.md

 To get the company Id you have to log in to the Verified portal, select the correct company if you have several and copy the company Id from the URL.

 ## Get started
 A common use case is to start and manage a signing process, i.e. setting up automation for sending documents to be signed to Verified and getting signed documents back on a regular basis.
 Common actions that are used to start a Verified signing process include Create envelope - descriptor or Create envelope - default, Add document to envelope, Add file to document, Add recipient to envelope and Update publish status for envelope.
-Common actions that are used in order to check the Verified status for documents include Get envelope by id, Get all documents by envelopeid, Get files by documentid, Get file URL by id.
+Common actions that are used in order to check the Verified status for documents include Get envelope by id, Get all documents by envelope id, Get files by document id, Get file URL by id.
 Note that action Generate security token is always used as a first step in order to obtain a security token to be used in the following steps.

 ## Known Issues and Limitations
 The following limitations are currently known.